ayushn21/AvatarImageView/README.md

 ## Release Notes

+####2.0.3
+Added a baseline offset config attribute which may be needed for custom fonts

 ####2.0.2
 Fixing an issue where a profile picture may not always appear in a circle even if specified in the configuration.